Scotland in the Wars of the Three Kingdoms: The year of Royalist triumph and collapse

 In April Montrose was surprised by General William Baillie after a raid on Dundee, but eluded capture by having his troops double back on the coast road and fleeing inland in a corkscrew retreat.
 Another Covenanter army under John Urry was hastily assembled and sent against the Royalists.
-At Auldearn, near Nairn, Montrose placed Macdonald and most of infantry in view of the enemy and concealed the cavalry and remaining infantry.
+At Auldearn, near Nairn, Montrose placed Macdonald and most of the infantry in view of the enemy and concealed the cavalry and remaining infantry.
 Despite Macdonald attacking prematurely, the ruse worked, and Urry was defeated on 9 May.

 Another cat-and-mouse game between Bailie and Montrose led to the Battle of Alford on 2 July.
 Montrose confronted the Covenanters after the latter had forded the Don, forcing them to fight with the river at their back and on uneven ground.
 The Royalists triumphed and advanced into the lowlands.
 Bailie went in pursuit and Montrose waited for him at Kilsyth.
 During the ensuing battle the Royalists were inadvertently aided by Argyll and other members of the "Committee of Estates," who ordered Bailie to make a flank march across the front of the Royalist army, which pounced on them and triumphed.

 After Kilsyth (15 August), Montrose seemed to have won control of all Scotland: In late 1645, such prominent towns as Dundee and Glasgow fell to his forces.
 The Covenanting government had temporarily collapsed, paying for its over-confidence in defeating Royalist resistance.
 As the royally commissioned lieutenant-governor and captain-general of Scotland, Montrose used his powers to summon parliament to meet in Glasgow, but the limitations of his triumph soon became clear.
 King Charles was in no position to join the Royalists in Scotland, and though Montrose wanted to further Royalist objectives by raising troops in the southeast of Scotland and marching on England, MacColla showed that his priorities lay with the war of the MacDonalds against the Campbells and occupied Argyll.
 The Gordons also returned home, to defend their own lands in the northeast.

 During his campaign, Montrose had been unable to attract many lowland royalists to his cause.
 Even after Kilsyth few joined him, having been alienated by his use of Irish Catholic troops, who were "regarded as barbarians as well as enemies of true religion."
 Additionally, his covenanting past "left lingering mistrust among royalists."

 Montrose, his forces having split up, was surprised and defeated by the Covenanters, led by David Leslie, at the Battle of Philiphaugh.
 Approximately 100 Irish prisoners, having surrendered upon promise of quarter, were executed, and 300 of the Royalist army's camp followers – mostly women and children – were killed in cold blood.
 MacColla retreated to Kintyre, where he held out until the following year.
 In September 1646 Montrose fled to Norway.
 The Royalist victories in Scotland had evaporated almost overnight owing to the disunited nature of their forces.